Last updated on August 17th, 2023 at 08:29 pm

-In Nigeria, cryptocurrency is still red-flagged for several reasons, however, during the maiden edition of Technext conference in Lagos, the Minister of State, Budget and National Planning said cryptocurrency has huge potential and it can be the biggest disruptor in finance and governance in the world has ever experienced.
+In Nigeria, cryptocurrency is still red-flagged for several reasons, however, during the maiden edition of Technext conference in Lagos, he said cryptocurrency has huge potential and it can be the biggest disruptor in finance and governance in the world has ever experienced.

-In the same vein, the minister further calls for the regulation of the crypto industry.
+In the same vein, he further calls for the regulation of the crypto industry.
 He acknowledged that blockchain provides limitless opportunities across several industries and is affecting not just the way money is perceived, but assets in general.